Forward Learning with Top-Down Feedback: Empirical and Analytical Characterization: Testing PEPITA on deeper networks, with weight mirroring, weight decay and activation normalization

-\paragraph{Alignment} Fig.~\ref{fig:accuracies}c shows that, when weight mirroring is applied, the $W$ and $F$ matrices achieve a better alignment than with the standard PEPITA.
-The improvement of the alignment is more enhanced for one- and two-hidden-layer than for three-hidden-layer networks (Sup.
+\textbf{Weight mirroring} Fig.~\ref{fig:accuracies}c shows that, when WM is applied, the $W$ and $F$ matrices achieve a significantly better alignment than with the standard PEPITA.
+The improvement of the alignment is more significant for 1- and 2-hidden-layer than for 3-hidden-layer networks (Sup.
 Fig. \ref{fig:angles}).

-\paragraph{Accuracy} The improved alignment obtained with WM is reflected in improved accuracy, especially for one-hidden-layer networks (Table \ref{tab:results}), but also for two- and three-hidden-layer networks (Sup.
+Furthermore, the improved alignment obtained with WM is reflected in improved accuracy, especially for 1-hidden-layer networks (Table \ref{tab:results}), but also for 2- and 3-hidden-layer networks (Sup.
 Table \ref{tab:baselines_relu}).
 Remarkably, on the CIFAR-10 dataset, WM combined with activation normalization leads to 53.8\%, an improvement of 1.3\% compared to the standard PEPITA.
-On CIFAR-100 WM improves the accuracy by over 2\%, reducing the gap with BP.
+On CIFAR-100 WM improves the accuracy by over 2\%, reducing significantly the gap with BP.

-\paragraph{Convergence rate} The original paper reported that PEPITA's convergence rate is in between BP (the fastest) and FA (the slowest).
-Here, we demonstrate that we can narrow the gap with BP by using pre-mirroring.
-We evaluate the learning speed using the \textit{plateau equation for learning curves} proposed in \citet{Dellaferrera_GRAPES}.
-By fitting the test curve to this function, we extract the \textit{slowness} parameter, which quantifies how fast the network reduces the error during training.
+\textbf{Convergence rate} \cite{Dellaferrera_PEPITA} shows that PEPITA's convergence rate is in between BP (the fastest) and FA (the slowest).
+By extracting the \textit{slowness} from the \textit{plateau equation for learning curves} \citep{Dellaferrera_GRAPES}, we find that pre-mirroring improves the convergence rate for 1-hidden-layer models (Table \ref{tab:results_slowness}), compatibly with the ``align, then memorize'' paradigm proposed for FA \citep{refinetti}.

-With pre-mirroring, the convergence rate improves for one-hidden-layer models, as quantified by the lower slowness (Sup.~Table \ref{tab:results_slowness}).
-This is compatible with the ``align, then memorize'' paradigm \citep{refinetti}: pre-mirroring already provides the initial alignment phase as part of weight initialization, before the network sees the data.